percona/pbm-docs/source/pbm-commands.rst

      - Shows last N backups.
    * - ``-o``, ``--out=text``
      - Shows the output format as either plain text or a JSON object.
 Supported values: ``text``, ``json``
+   * - ``--unbacked``
+     - Shows |PITR| oplog slices that were saved without the base backup snapshot.
+Available starting with version 1.8.0.
    * - ``--replset-remapping``
      - Maps the replica set names for the data restore / oplog replay.
 The value format is ``to_name_1=from_name_1,to_name_2=from_name_2``